A White Kitchen: 3 Different Ways

 - Cabinets: White or off-white

 - Countertops: White or light coloured.
-This countertop can have some visual interest in it, but nothing that is overbearing
+The countertop can have some visual interest in it, but nothing that is overbearing

 - Backsplash: White, off-white or a subtle shift off of the countertop and cabinets